Horizon-Avionics/Horizon-Mini/README.md

 #### About:

-The Goal of this project was to build a simpler datalogger for model rockets to collect the info needed for most rocketiers
+The Goal of this project was to build a simpler datalogger for model rockets to collect the info needed for most rocketiers.
+We built this as a dev board so when we eventually produce the larger V1 board, we can weed out issues before spending $400.
+We are also planning on selling these board if they work.

 #### Features: